tensorflow/compression/README.md

 which is described in the appendix of the paper (please cite the paper if you use this code for scientific work):

+> J. Ballé, D. Minnen, S. Singh, S. J. Hwang, N. Johnston:
 > "Variational image compression with a scale hyperprior"
-> Johannes Ballé, David Minnen, Saurabh Singh, Sung Jin Hwang, Nick Johnston
 > https://arxiv.org/abs/1802.01436

 The layer assumes that the input tensor is at least 2D, with a batch dimension